How to deal with a drug addict daughter?

 Your daughter may have other physical signs as well.
 Her balance may be off, she may have trouble walking, or she may stumble.
 A drug-addicted daughter may also have slurred speech, or she may have trouble following a conversation.
 She could break off in mid-sentence as well.
 People who are addicted to drugs also change their food choices and appetites because of their addictions.

 Your child may be eating more food or less food than you have seen her do in the past.
 Many people who use cocaine do not eat much.
 You may have noticed your daughter has experienced rapid weight loss or weight gain because of her drug use.
-If you think your daughter is misusing drugs, heaven forbid, you should be aware of what happens during and after an overdose?
+If you think your daughter is misusing drugs, heaven forbid, you should be aware of what happens during and after a drug and alcohol overdose?

 Personal Relationships Affected by Drug Addiction